IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Introduction

 \paragraph{Problem creation pipeline} Each problem in IMProofBench is authored by a research mathematician within their area of expertise.
 Submissions undergo a rigorous review process by a core team member and an additional mathematician with expertise in the relevant field.
 Reviewers provide feedback that allows authors to refine their problems before finalization.
 Alongside the main proof-writing tasks, authors are encouraged to add follow-up subquestions with final answers that can be automatically graded.
 These follow-ups enable a comparison between proof-writing and final-answer performance, while also supporting lower-cost evaluation across a broader range of models.

 \paragraph{Evaluation process} Evaluation is conducted in an agentic framework designed to mirror a research environment.
-Models have access to computational tools such as Python and SageMath \citep{sagemath}, as well as web search and multi-turn reasoning.
+Models have access to computational tools such as Python, SageMath \citep{sagemath}, and web search.
 Each model is first tasked with solving the main problem, followed by the associated follow-up subquestions.
 The main solution is graded by the problem's author, who assigns a score from zero to three.
 Graders also annotate the types of errors, such as logical mistakes, and identify specific areas of partial progress, such as correct intermediate insights.
 Follow-up answers are automatically evaluated by comparing them with ground-truth solutions.
 We illustrate this process in \cref{fig:overview}, which shows a sample problem with two model solutions.

-\paragraph{Key results} We evaluate $\numberevaluatedmodels$ state-of-the-art LLMs on the current version of IMProofBench.
-Our results show that models can already solve a small but meaningful fraction of research-level problems: the best model, \gptfive, produces complete solutions for $22\%$ of tasks, closely followed by \grokfour at $19\%$.
-Notably, \grokfour achieves the highest final-answer accuracy at $52\%$, surpassing \gptfive's $42\%$.
-Other models lag further behind, with \claudeopus scoring particularly poorly, only providing complete solutions in $3\%$ of tasks.
+\paragraph{Key results} We evaluate 10 LLMs on IMProofBench, with many more models being evaluated solely on the final-answer-based subset.
+The results indicate that LLMs can already solve a small but meaningful fraction of research-level problems.
+Among those evaluated on the proof-based portion, \gptfivefour performs best, producing complete solutions for $49\%$ of tasks, closely followed by \geminithreeone at $46\%$.
+Other models perform substantially worse, with \claudeopusfoursix in particular providing complete solutions for only $32\%$ of tasks.
+On the final-answer data, \gptfivefour also scores best with a score of $75\%$.